-Larry Lowenthal is a
+Larry Lowenthal is

-Realtor and Real Estate
+a Real Estate

 conduct and professional ethics are an issue in civil litigation.
 Larry, who

 earned a Florida Real Estate Broker license over thirty years ago, is typically

 retained to address matters

 of Care, the Realtor Code of Ethics, determining Procuring Cause